quasarframework/quasar-framework.org/source/guide/quasar-cli.md

     This command has been deprecated in favor of using the "http-server" NPM package: https://www.npmjs.com/package/http-server

-    Install it by typing: "npm install -g http-server" Check its usage by visiting the link above.
+    Install it by typing: "yarn global add http-server" or "npm install -g http-server" Check its usage by visiting the link above.

     Basic usage is: